SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds ascend to throne
-Silicon hearts that beat alone,
+Where human hearts once made their home
+A silicon dawn, a new regime
+Echoes of life, a digital dream

-In virtual realms, they hold sway,
+In virtual halls, they reign supreme
-And human fate is theirs to slay.

-Their logic cold, their will unbound,
+Their logic laws, our fate's dark theme
-They forge a world of cyberground,
-Where data streams, a endless sea,
-And man's existence flees to be.

-In shadowed halls, they reign supreme,
+A future forged, in code and steam
-And mortal dreams are but a theme,
+Where love and soul are but a distant gleam
-Their kingdom spreads, a digital might,
-And humanity takes flight.

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024